 Requests for contributions towards academic fees will not normally be considered, however funding for field projects that are being carried out as part of an academic study may be considered if funding from the academic institution is not available.

 Expedition Awards of up to £5,000 each may be made for larger, more ambitious projects outside the applicant’s home country.
-Such an award is often only one component of the funding for the expedition, which must take place within continental Africa or related islands and be conservation-based with a strong bird component.
+Such an award is often only one component of the funding for the expedition, which must take place within mainland Africa or related islands and be conservation-based with a strong bird component.
 The expedition must also be associated with a bona fide academic institution, conservation NGO or recognised natural history or bird club, and be able to demonstrate prior approval from the government of the host country.

 • The expedition’s objectives should preferably be derived from any of the publications identifying international conservation priorities, such as the IUCN Red List and IBA inventories or directories.